 - As an atheist or agnostic person, it may be uncomfortable to rely on concepts of a Higher Power or God

 Ultimately, it comes back to comfort.
 Some people may feel comfortable in the traditional setting that provides strong religious undertones.
 While these generally have lower success rates, it is essential that the person is comfortable during his or her treatment.
-Many people opt for non 12-step recovery because they have a proven history of success, use scientific data to provide different options and do not use a one-size-fits-all approach.
+Many people opt for non 12-step recovery and non faith based drug rehab because they have a proven history of success, use scientific data to provide different options and do not use a one-size-fits-all approach.

-If you want to give yourself or someone close to you the best possible chance at recovery, understand that non-religious, non 12-step rehabilitation facilities offer the best chance at doing so.
-Pick up the phone right now and call our counselors to get the help you need.
+Pick up the phone right now and call to speak to treatment center to get the help you need.
 Call for a free confidential assessment at (866) 644-7911.